Indian Health Service The Federal Health Program for American Indians and Alaska Natives

 DBH Funded Media Campaigns

-The “I Strengthen My Nation” media campaign, featuring Twilight Saga actor Chaske Spencer, encourages Native communities to address teen and young adult substance abuse by empowering Native youth to resist drugs and alcohol and by motivating parents to talk openly with their children.
+The "I Strengthen My Nation" media campaign encourages Native communities to address teen and young adult substance abuse by empowering Native youth to resist drugs and alcohol and by motivating parents to talk openly with their children.
 The campaign was created by the Northwest Portland Area Indian Health Board (NPAIHB) and Tribes.

 To increase awareness and combat all forms of domestic violence, including intimate partner violence, child maltreatment, and elder abuse, the NPAIHB launched posters and tip sheets with their "What is Done to One is Felt by All" family violence prevention campaign.